Reopening Plans 2021 - 2022

 Managing a potential Covid-19 case in the Academy

-If a student is suspected of being a positive Covid-19 case, they will be immediately removed to the Academy isolation room.
+If a student is suspected of being a positive Covid-19 case, they will be immediately placed in the Academy isolation room.
 Only the Academy medical and emergency services team are permitted to enter the isolation room and full PPE must be worn when entering the room.
 The students’ parents will be contacted immediately by the Academy doctor and the required authorities will be notified.
 The Academy will strictly adhere to the health authority requirements for managing and transferring any suspected cases of Covid-19.
 All areas which may have been accessed will be thoroughly deep cleaned and sanitised following any suspected cases.
 These areas will be closed immediately until the deep clean is completed.
 Tracing will be conducted to identify those who may have come into contact with the student or staff member.
 Health authority requirements will be strictly adhered to.
 This may include additional testing and isolation of persons who have come into contact with a positive case.
-Each Academy will have a detailed medical procedure plan in place, which will detail the emergency procedures for each Academy.
-This will be developed in consultation with the GEMS Senior Medical Supervisor and the Academy medical teams.
+The Academy has a medical procedure plan in place which details the emergency procedures.
+This has been developed in consultation with the GEMS Senior Medical Supervisor and the Academy medical teams.

 Managing a confirmed case

 A confirmed case could be in the form of a student, staff member or contractor.
 In such cases the person will be in isolation for a period of time, this may be at home or in a medical facility.
 Upon receiving notification of a confirmed case, a tracing exercise will be conducted by the Academy.
 This will identify all other persons who may have come into contact with the positive case.